Shadow mapping: Principle of a shadow and a shadow map

-If you looked out from a source of light, all of the objects you can see would appear in light.
+If you looked out from a source of light, all the objects you can see would appear in light.
 Anything behind those objects, however, would be in shadow.
 This is the basic principle used to create a shadow map.
 The light's view is rendered, storing the depth of every surface it sees (the shadow map).
 Next, the regular scene is rendered comparing the depth of every point drawn (as if it were being seen by the light, rather than the eye) to this depth map.

 This technique is less accurate than shadow volumes, but the shadow map can be a faster alternative depending on how much fill time is required for either technique in a particular application and therefore may be more suitable to real-time applications.
 In addition, shadow maps do not require the use of an additional stencil buffer and can be modified to produce shadows with a soft edge.
 Unlike shadow volumes, however, the accuracy of a shadow map is limited by its resolution.